dhowe/AdLiPo/README.md

 For Firefox, run `tools/make-firefox.sh` (`sh tools/make-firefox.sh -all`), then load the `firefox.xpi` file into firefox in `dist/build`.

-For Chromium: run `tools/make-chromium.sh` (`sh tools/make-chromium.sh`), then load the unpack extension into Chromium browsers.
+For Chromium: run `tools/make-chromium.sh` (`sh tools/make-chromium.sh`), then load the unpacked extension into Chromium browsers.

 <br>